fifthBro/pcm5-androidauto-connect-fix/README.md

 # 3. Android Auto Fix that can be installed with MH2p ModKit Mod

 ### Based on Modkit v2.
-### Automatically checks whether the unit is Porsche and running 26xx–28xx firmware.
+### Automatically checks whether the unit is Porsche and running 26xx–28xx firmware
+### Install the bytecode fix
 ### Repairs the persistence partition in sqlite end-to-end (blob length, CRC32, and the other tricky bits), so a factory reset should no longer be required.

-## Add it to MH2p SD ModKit
+## To install it on mh2p/PCM5 system add it to MH2p SD ModKit
 Put the AndroidAuto_Fix directory into MH2p SD ModKit Mods/ directory as per instructions https://lawpaul.github.io/MH2p_SD_ModKit_Site/

 ## Install using the official MH2p SD ModKit https://lawpaul.github.io/MH2p_SD_ModKit_Site/

-alongside Android Auto Mod https://github.com/LawPaul/MH2p_AndroidAuto
+alongside Android Auto Mod https://github.com/LawPaul/MH2p_AndroidAuto (if it wasn't installed before)

 ## After reboot, Android Auto won't require factory reset when connecting multiple devices